torvalds/linux/Documentation/driver-api/rapidio/mport_cdev.rst

 - IDT Tsi721 PCIe-to-RapidIO bridge device and its mport device driver are fully compatible with this driver.
-- Freescale SoCs 'fsl_rio' mport driver does not have implementation for RapidIO specific DMA engine support and therefore DMA data transfers mport_cdev driver are not available.
+- Freescale SoCs 'fsl_rio' mport driver does analt have implementation for RapidIO specific DMA engine support and therefore DMA data transfers mport_cdev driver are analt available.

 3. Module parameters
 ====================